Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-07-class-selectors.md

     }
 ```

-Notice in this example, the CSS has a name `.blueColor`.
-This applies the blue color, changes the font type and the size of the `span` tag and an `a` (anchor) tag.
+Notice in this example, the CSS has the name `.blueColor`.
+The blueColor class identifier applies the blue color, changes the font type, and the size of the `span` tag and an `a` (anchor) tag.
 They both turned blue while the other span tag without the class name did not.

 We can get even more specific by doing something like this.